 Being creative means I also must be willing to risk rejection.
 Neither rejection nor failure are fatal, and, in fact, fearing rejection or failure keeps me from success, growth, love, and friendship.

 I need to spend time with other creatives.
 Both virtually and in person.
 That need has led to some wonderful encounters with beautiful souls.
-It has also lead to the creation of a new Literary/Arts Magazine: Modern Creative Life.
+That’s why I need to be involved in writing communities and forge friendships with other makers.

 I’ll never go wrong following a thread of curiosity.
 It fuels my imagination and ignites my soul.
 Time spent learning helps keep my mind nimble.